-Homes are made up of many different components, all important to its overall look and performance.
+Homes are made up of many different components, all necessary for its overall look and performance.
 Buyers want to purchase homes that are in good repair, where everything works and can be expected to work shortly.

-If your home and yard look like the one in the old sitcom Sanford and Son then it is highly unlikely you will be getting top dollar for your home.
-In fact it goes without saying you will more than likely sell it for far less than what it is really worth with some minor repairs and upkeep!
+If your home and yard look like the one in the old sitcom Sanford and Son, then it is highly unlikely you will be getting top dollar for your home.
+In fact, it goes without saying you will more than likely sell it for far less than what it is worth with some minor repairs and upkeep!

 If you are in doubt about the state of your home, you can always consult with an experienced real estate agent that is known for making sales.
 A good agent will give you a straight-faced answer about the current condition of your home, and what you can expect to get for it.

 Problems With House Showings

 House showings are an absolute necessity to make a deal.
 Buyers want to see your home, and they want to do it on their time.
-When you put your house on the market, you have to accept the fact that you are committing to showings, and you must be willing to make your available for those showings.
-Turning down showings is a sure way to kill potential sales.
+When you put your house on the market, you have to accept the fact that you’re committing to showings, and you must be willing to make your available for those viewings.

 Your agent is trained and experienced in “selling” a home.
-He or she knows how to present the home in the best possible light, and how to answer important questions that buyers are going to have.
+He or she knows how to present the house in the best possible light, and how to answer important questions that buyers are going to have.

 Keep in mind that most buyers and their agents do not want YOUR AGENT hovering over them.
 They want to be able to view the home and speak freely without the listing agent impeding their ability to do so.